babelitoo/employee-tracker/README.md

 ## Installation

 *Steps required to install this project and get the application running:*
+Npm i, node index.js in terminal

  ## Usage
 *Instructions for use:*
+Arrow keys let you go up and down to select.
+Questions will be prompted for you to type in the answer.
+Quit lets you exit application.
 ## License
 Open